LeEco to lay off 325 people in US, focus on Chinese-speaking American households

 Before a rebrand as the much more ambitiously-named LeEco (that’s “eco” as in “ecosystem”), the company was LeTV, a primarily content-focused service.
 Amidst all of its other plans, the company hope to recapture some of that success in the U.S. market, and it started buying up English language production companies and served as a key investment in this year’s bizarre historical fantasy, The Great Wall.

 But so far the company’s play in the States has been about as well received as that Matt Damon/monster vehicle.
+Few outside of LeEco’s executive board rooms expected this to end well.
+And maybe it’s not completely over as long as the company still has a base of operations.
+The lesson here is not to avoid being ambitious, it’s just to know your limitations.

+A big, flashy launch doesn’t amount to much without the products to back it up, and at the end of the day, LeEco didn’t have much to deliver aside from promises and a few middling handsets.
+The real concern here, of course, isn’t the end to products like its smart bike — it’s the massive job losses that have seemingly become routine for the company.

+A number of employees jumped on board from high-profile competitors with the promise of being there for the launch of an exciting company.
+Many seem to have left of their own accord in recent months, while the rest are back on the job market, no doubt dizzy from the corporate backlash.
+Perhaps this is precisely the tourniquet the company needs to stem the bleeding, but in spite of some hopeful words from corporate, there really doesn’t seem to be much reason to hold out hope.

 Featured Image: VCG/Getty Images